"Why does the eye see a thing more clearly in dreams than the imagination when awake?"

 I’ve talked before about how reality is a subjective matter at the best of times.
 Well here’s another thought for you to consider.

 We see the world around us in the visible spectrum of light.
 All those shapes and colours around us, when combined with our other senses, sum up the real world.
 But what about a creature like a bat with its poor eyesight and that's almost totally reliant on its ability to map out the world with ultrasound echoes?
-To a bat a soundscape is their reality.
-Just consider the implication of that for a moment.
+To a bat, a soundscape is their reality.
+Just consider the implication of that for a moment, to mentally see the world as a construct of echo feedback.